Create effective assistive technology solutions to help diverse learners succeed

 From their "About" webpage (www.ucsc-extension.edu/about/):

-- new college graduates needing practical skills,
+- New college graduates needing practical skills

-- people in the workforce looking to update skills or change direction, and
+- Professionals looking to update skills

-- lifelong learners interested in studying with industry experts in the heart of Silicon Valley.
+- Lifelong learners interested in studying with industry experts in the heart of Silicon Valley.

 If you have questions about course registration, the Educational Therapy Certificate Program, or UCSC Extension in general, please contact a student services representative at 408-861-3860 or firstname.lastname@example.org.
 You can also submit an Inquiry Form on the bottom of this webpage: www.ucsc-extension.edu/certificates/educational-therapy/.